15 Ways to Reduce Christmas Spending on Your Kids

 There are SO many kids who won’t get anywhere near that for Christmas, and sometimes we teach our kids unrealistic expectations about Christmas.

-It is what we do, and I hope that it’s something you can either adopt this year or adapt this concept in some way to help you meet the needs of your kids and your Christmas budget.
+It is what we do as a family every Christmas, and I hope that it’s something you can either adopt this year or adopt this concept in some way to help you meet the needs of your kids and your Christmas budget.

 Christmas is exciting, but you certainly don’t want to, and shouldn’t have to be paying off Christmas into the new year.
 Make a plan and stick to it.
 You will thank yourself later.